 - antibiotics to clear up the Helicobacter pylori infection that causes ulcers

 - acid-reducing medications to reduce the stomach acid and allow the stomach to heal

 - antacids to provide pain relief and neutralize existing stomach acids

 For people with upper GI cancer, a doctor will tailor treatment to the type and stage of cancer.
 Treatment for upper GI cancer may include:

 Replacement therapy is the usual treatment for a person whose coffee ground vomitus is due to hemophilia B. In replacement therapy, the person receives intravenous infusions of the missing clotting factors.
 These clotting factors help to stop bleeding in the upper GI tract.

-A doctor will prescribe beta-blockers to someone whose coffee ground vomitus results from esophageal varices.
-This medication will reduce blood pressure in the bleeding vein.
 The doctor may also recommend rubber band litigation, which will involve using elastic bands to tie off bleeding veins to stop the bleeding.